Adult Sponsor User Manual

 The Adult Sponsor has the ability to edit and remove projects and students.
 From the “Manage Registrations” page, click on (edit) next to a project’s title to change the project title or category or to add an abstract.
 Click on (delete) to remove the project from the system.
 From the “Manage Registrations” page or the “Manage Students / Forms” page, click on (view) or (remove) next to a student’s name to change their contact information or to un-register them.

 Complete Form 1

-Select “Click here to view/edit your students” at the bottom of the “Manage Registrations” page under step “5 Manage Students / Forms” or click on “Registrations / Forms” and then “Manage Students/Forms” on the horizontal menu under the black and white speckled area to see a list of your student(s), the forms required for their project(s), and the status of their project(s).
+Select “Click here to view/edit your students” at the bottom of the “Manage Registrations” page under step “5 Manage Students / Forms” or click on “Registration / Forms” and then on “Manage Students/Forms” on the horizontal menu under the black and white speckled area to see a list of your student(s), the forms required for their project(s), and the status of their project(s).